qmllint

 qmllint is a tool shipped with Qt, that verifies the syntatic validity of QML files.
+You can integrate qmllint into your build system for ease of use.
 It also warns about some QML anti-patterns.
 If you want to disable a specific warning type, you can find the appropriate flag for doing so by passing --help on the command line.

 By default, some issues will result in warnings that will be printed.
 If there are more warnings than a limit which can be configured with --max-warnings, the exit code will be non-zero.
 Minor issues however (such as unused imports) are just informational messages by default and will never affect the exit code. qmllint is very configurable and allows for disabling warnings or changing how they are treated.
 Users may freely turn any issue into a warning, informational message, or disable them outright.